QiyangGeng/Cassandra/README.md

 implement random things as needs arise.

 For example, one night, I found myself wanting to call one of my friends 'dum', but using a QR code.
-The need for a QR code decoder followed thereof.
+The need for a QR code decoder followed thereafter.
 This lead to the command class `cmd_QRCode`, which depends on the `UtilQRCode` class to interface with the QR code API.
 All in all, they account for around a hundred lines of code, and required no modification of any other files.
 Furthermore, since I had ~~copied the provided demo to~~ implemented the `UtilQRCode` class, it was also trivial to create